 It is our policy that members of our board of directors are encouraged to attend annual meetings of our stockholders.
+Messrs.
+Guo and Chen and Ms. Xie attended our 2018 annual meeting of stockholders.

 Committees

 Our board of directors has established an audit committee and compensation committee.
 Each of these committees operates under a charter that has been approved by our board of directors.
 Copies of the committee charters are posted on the "Documents & Charters" page under the heading "Governance" on the Investor Relations section of our website, which is located at investors.casa-systems.com.